elaf1420/Smart-Methods-IoT/README.md

 Smart-Methods summer training program 2021 - (Internet of Things) Table of Contents
 - about
-- task 1 : chat bot
+- Task 1 : chat bot
+- Task 2 : ESP32 Alogorithm
 ## About this repository  :
 This repository includes my work on the IoT track during my training program at Smart Methods Company
 ## task 1 : Programming voice chat systems ( chat bot )